 When kids melt down in the middle of a crowded store, at a holiday dinner with extended family, or at home, it can be extremely frustrating.
-But parents can help kids learn self-control and teach them how to respond to situations without just acting on impulse.
+But parents can help kids learn self-control and teach them how to respond without just acting on impulse.

 Helping Kids Learn Self-Control